FuPeiJiang/just_SHOpenFolderAndSelectItems/README.md

-to describe the project, need better name to replace `just_SHOpenFolderAndSelectItems`<br>
+need better name than/to replace `just_SHOpenFolderAndSelectItems`, to describe the project<br>

 ___